disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/01-overview.md

 ---
-sidebar_label: RestJson
+sidebar_label: SimpleRestJson
-title: The RestJson protocol
+title: The SimpleRestJson protocol
 ---

 Smithy4s provides a custom Json-in/Json-out protocol that smithy services can be annotated with.